Human Acts by Han Kang, translated by Deborah Smith (Hogarth) ~Ernie Hoyt

 Through the kaleidoscope of these stories, the history of Solla island is made tangible and the island itself takes on a substance that eludes the lives of the people who pass over it like clouds.
 Solla, with its caves and forested hills and Tamra Mountain rising above it all, is described so meticulously that it comes as a shock when Yoon admits it has never existed at all.
 Its alluring beauty can be visited only in these pages.

 The eerie shadow-lives of the characters in Once the Shore exist as faded silhouettes against an island whose history is being devoured by war and international businesses.
 The young couple in the final story exist in a different universe from the old woman who dove for fish.
 They visit parts of their island as tourists, divorced from what exists beneath the commercial facade.
 When they go to Tamra Mountain, they hire a guide.
-Solla no longer belongs to them, unlike the sea woman who took possession of the ocean every day.
+Solla no longer belongs to them, unlike the sea woman who once took possession of the ocean every day.
 Within its depths “the world consisted of light towers, sunlit, and she swam among them,” every day for more than half a century, knowing she is one of the last to have “carried seawater within them.”

 The young couple whose lives are consumed by tourism are unaware of how Solla’s “winds, like great birds, came in from the sea” or the majesty of its “trees, slow moving and wide as ships.”
 They are unable to see the beauty of its twilight, with the sea’s “silver reflections folding over one another like the linking of fingers.”
 When they buy a platter of abalone from a sea woman in a tourist market, they have no idea they’re in the company of the island’s fading history.